M1r0H/pub_sub/README.md

-1. Create a `.env` file in the root of the project and add the following environment variables.
-Watch the `.env.example` file for reference.
+1. Create an `.env` file in the project root.
+See the `.env.example` file for reference.
+For a successful start it is enough to move all variables and their values from `.env.example` to `.env`

 2. Up redis cluster
     ```bash
     docker-compose up -d